t27duck/active_reporting/README.md

 `aggregate` - The SQL aggregate used to calculate the metric.
 Supported aggregates include count, max, min, avg, and sum.
 (Default: `:count`)

 `dimensions` - An array of dimensions used for the metric.
 When given just a symbol, the default dimension label will be used for the dimension.
 You may specify a hierarchy level by using a hash.
-(Examples: `[:sales_rep, {order_date: :month}]`).
-In hierarchies you can customize the label in this way: `[{order_date: { field: :month, name: :a_custom_name_for_month }}]`.
+(Examples: `[:sales_rep, {sale_date: :month}]`).
+In hierarchies you can customize the label in this way: `[{sale_date: { field: :month, name: :a_custom_name_for_month }}]`.
 If you use a hash instead of a Symbol to define a hierarchy the `field` item must be a valid field in your table.
 The `name` can be whatever label you want.

 `dimension_filter` - A hash were the keys are dimension filter names and the values are the values passed into the filter.